heertheeswaran/mail-client-py-cli/README.md

 # Email Management CLI

 This is a command-line interface (CLI) tool for managing and performing actions on emails.
-The tool is built using Python and asyncio, leveraging the Prisma library for database interactions.
+The tool is built using Python, leveraging the Prisma library for database interactions and click for the command line integration.

 ## Installation